raghuls2002/Career-Recommendation-System/DA1.md

 Github is a platform for sharing files or source code with others.
 Version control is one of the main uses of GitHub.
 When more than one individual is engaged in a project, it is beneficial.
 Imagine that a group of software developers are working on a website and that they all need to update their codes at the same time.
 In this situation, Github aids in the development of a central repository where all code files can be uploaded, edited, and managed.

-### Creating a repository
+### Creating a Repository

 The project is kept in storage at a repository.
 It could be local, like a folder on our computer, or it might be an internet host like GitHub or another.
 Code files, text files, photos, or any other type of file can be stored in a repository.
 This GitHub repository acts as a remote repository.
-To create a Github repository, follow these steps:
+To create a Github repository, we follow these steps:

 * Go to the link: https://github.com/ .
 Fill the sign up form and click on "Sign up for Github".
 * Click on "Start a new project".